Sep 28 2008

 Anyway, here are the movies I’m most excited about:

-• Synecdoche, New York (oct 24).
+• Quetta Synecdoche, New York (oct 24).
 The directoral debut of Charlie Kaufman, who wrote Eternal Sunshine of the Spotless Mind and Being John Malkovich, two of my all-time favourite movies.
 Advance word is that it’s prickly, hard to connect with, and a walk-out-magnet, all of which makes me want to see it even more.

-• Zack & Miri Make a Porno (oct 31).
+• buy Pregabalin 300 mg uk Zack & Miri Make a Porno (oct 31).
 It’s cool these days to hate on Kevin Smith for his cult of personality and continuing anti-style, but fuck it.
 Even when they’re not very good, the man is making the movies he wants to make, the way he wants to make them.
 And Clerks II was damn entertaining.
 So suck it, haters.
 Advance word from TIFF is very positive, with not a few comparisons to Judd Apatow, so I’m doubly there.

 • The Road. (nov 26).
 Based on a novel by Cormac McCarthy (No Country for Old Men), directed by John Hillcoat (The Proposition), and starring Viggo Mortensen.
 Plus, I’m a sucker for grim post-apocalyptic movies, which is probably why I got sucked into seeing Waterworld.
 Twice.
 My only question is whether or not to read the novel before seeing the film.
 That, and how much like killing myself the movie will leave me feeling.